ZAQ-ucp/Z-SAT-Bank-System/README.md

+Note:
+This is my first semester project in computer science.

 # Z-SAT-Bank-System
 Z-SAT Bank System is a console-based C++ project simulating ATM functions like balance inquiry, deposits, withdrawals, CNIC-verified account creation, PIN change, chatbot help, loan checks, and currency conversion using only the iostream library.
 ✅ Language & Environment